 At the recent meetup of the Minnesota Speculative Fiction Writers Group, we talked about critique.
-The discussion was divided into three parts:

 - tips when giving critique to others